Set up Gloo Mesh

 Gloo Mesh installation: This quick start guide used meshctl to install a minimum deployment of Gloo Mesh Enterprise for testing purposes, and some optional components are not installed.
 For example, self-signed certificates are used to secure communication between the management and workload clusters.
 To learn more about production-level installation options, including advanced configuration options available in the Gloo Mesh Enterprise Helm chart, see the Setup guide.

-Relay architecture: When you installed the Gloo Mesh control plane in the management cluster, a deployment named gloo-mesh-mgmt-server was created to translate and implement your Gloo configurations and act as the relay server.
-When you registered the workload clusters to be managed by the control plane, a deployment named gloo-mesh-agent was created on each workload cluster to run a relay agent.
+Relay architecture: When you installed the Gloo Mesh management plane in the management cluster, a deployment named gloo-mesh-mgmt-server was created to translate and implement your Gloo configurations and act as the relay server.
+When you registered the workload clusters to be managed by the management plane, a deployment named gloo-mesh-agent was created on each workload cluster to run a relay agent.
 All communication is outbound from the relay agents on the workload clusters to the relay server on the management cluster.
 For more information about server-agent communication, see the relay architecture page.
 Additionally, default, self-signed certificates were used to secure communication between the control and data planes.
 For more information about the certificate architecture, see Default Gloo Mesh-managed certificates.

 Workload cluster registration: Cluster registration creates a KubernetesCluster custom resource on the management cluster to represent the workload cluster and store relevant data, such as the workload cluster's local domain (“cluster.local”).
 To learn more about cluster registration and how to register clusters with Helm rather than meshctl, review the cluster registration guide.